vlobachev/exdevops/README.md

 # Simple app

-###App that should be deployed
+### App that should be deployed

 That is a super service that is very important for our business.
-We wrote this service in python3.8 programming language and we use [django](https://www.djangoproject.com/) as a web framework.
+We wrote this service in python3.8 programming language and we used [django](https://www.djangoproject.com/) as a web framework.

 #### How to run service locally (for developers):